Record profit forecast for a resurgent Sony sends shares to nine-year high

 “Profitability is increasing, and in the mid- to long-term we expect the stock price to reach its 2007 level of 7,190 yen.”

-Sony’s stock rose as much as 11.6 percent to its highest level since June 2008, becoming the most traded firm by turnover on Tokyo’s main board.
-In afternoon trade, it was up 9.8 percent at 4,846 yen, giving it a market capitalisation of around $54 billion.
+Sony’s stock rose as much as 12.4 percent to its highest level since June 2008, becoming the most traded firm by turnover on Tokyo’s main board.
+It finished up 11.4 percent at 4,918 yen, giving it a market capitalization of around $54.6 billion.

 The new forecast is 20 percent above its current profit record, set two decades ago when strong sales of consumer electronics dovetailed with the popularity of its first PlayStation games console and its “Men in Black” box-office hit.